 Stitch and glue building is the name given to boat building using plywood sheets held together by copper wire, string, cable ties, or some other method.
 The joint is then glassed over – on larger boats the copper wire may be left in, but on smaller craft it is usually cut out.
 An epoxy fillet joint is usually made on the inside of the joint on smaller boats, and the outside is taped over with fiberglass tape.
 On larger boats both sides of the joint are usually coated with fiberglass tape epoxied over the joint.
 The method provides for a very strong joint without the need to cut chine logs or other difficult to shape rabbets.

-Here’s a brief overview of the process:
+Here’s a brief overview of the Stitch and Glue Method:

 First, you’ll need to cut out the plywood and drill holes along the sides to be joined together.
 In general, the holes will be three to five inches apart, although in some cases you might make the separation a little wider.
 Depending on the thickness of the plywood, the holes will be quarter inch to one inch in from the edge of the plywood.
 The hole diameter should be just large enough to take the copper wire or cable tie.
 When you buy a kit, the plywood is precut and predrilled in most cases, cutting down on the amount of work that you need to do.